Streamgraphs: how to make them and what you need to know

 Removing the baseline can often make individual categories more legible, and flowing in both directions reduces the sense of a vertical hierarchy.
 A streamchart also avoids one series being different from all the others by virtue of having one straight side.

-Typically streamgraphs are best when working with a handful of “streams”, but as always with visualization there are exceptions.
+Typically, streamgraphs are best when working with a handful of “streams”, but as always with data visualization, there are exceptions.
 One of the charts that helped popularize the technqiue was “Ebb and Flow of Movies” by Mathew Bloch, Lee Byron, Shan Carter and Amanda Cox at the New York Times.
 This very distinctive chart has dozens of small streams representing blockbuster movies.
 It manages to show both the overall seasonal trend and its composition, with individual movies each undergoing their own peak and decline.

 As Andy Kirk wrote in his blog post on streamgraphs, this visualization technique is at its best as an interactive exploratory tool, enabling users to take a journey along the flow of patterns.